Shoot for the Stars: Game play

 An incorrect response carried no penalty, except when a star was in play.

 The first team to accumulate $1,500 or more won the game.
 If the challengers reached this goal first in proper turn, the champions were not given a chance to catch up.
-The winning player received exactly $1,500, forfeiting any portion of the team's score above that total, while the losing player received parting gifts and kept any money or bonus prizes won in previous games.
+The winning contestant received exactly $1,500, while the losing contestant received parting gifts and kept any money or bonus prizes won in previous games.

 Bonus round

-The winning team hit a plunger to stop a randomizer on a number between five and nine (originally between four and eight), which determined the number of correct answers needed in 60 seconds to win the round.
+The winning team hit a plunger to stop a display showing a random number between five and nine (originally between four and eight), which determined the number of correct answers needed in 60 seconds to win the round.

 One team member was shown a two-word phrase and had to get their partner to guess it by describing each word separately.
-If the team gave the required number of answers before time ran out, the player won a cash jackpot that began at $1,000 and increased by $500 after every unsuccessful attempt.
+If the team gave the required number of answers before time ran out, the contestant won a cash jackpot that began at $1,000 and increased by $500 after every unsuccessful attempt.

-Any player who made five attempts at the bonus round received a new car and retired from the show.
+Any contestant who made five attempts at the bonus round received a new car and retired from the show.